AequilibraE/qaequilibrae/docs/source/menus_in_detail/gistools.rst

     :align: center
     :alt: create_bands

-If you have selected the *Expert mode* in the previous screen, you can also control the overall look of these bands (thickness and separation between AB and BA flows) in the project properties.
+You can also control the overall look of these bands (thickness and separation between AB and BA flows) in the project properties.

 .. image:: ../images/project_properties.png